f5devcentral/access-labs/class3/module2/intro.rst

 #.
 The RDP client on your local host establishes a RDP connection to the Jump Host.

-#.  login with the following credentials:
+#.
+Login with the following credentials:
          - User: **f5lab\\user1**
          - Password: **user1**